ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

 ## Remarks

+{NOTE One or more open Changes API connections will prevent a database from becoming idle, regardless of [configuration value for database idle timeout](http://localhost:54391/docs/article-page/4.0/csharp/server/configuration/database-configuration#databases.maxidletimeinsec). /}

 {INFO To get more method overloads, especially the ones supporting delegates, please add [Reactive Extensions Core](https://www.nuget.org/packages/System.Reactive.Core/) package to your project. /}

 ## Related Articles